Not sure how to get into the University of Virginia? We’ve got you covered! Read on to learn everything you need to know about how to get into UVA.

 As outlined in its mission, UVA looks for students who are passionate, caring, and responsible citizen leaders of the world.
 They exhibit strong leadership skills and professionalism and are honorable, trustworthy, and respectful.
 Collaborating in a diverse community is also important to UVA students.

 No, UVA is not a part of the Ivy League.
 Ivy League schools are private universities that are only located in the northeastern United States.
 However, it is considered a Public Ivy.
 UVA is highly ranked and provides a standard of education that rivals the Ivy Leagues’.

 While not as competitive as an Ivy League, UVA is quite selective.
 About 20% of applicants receive admission into the University of Virginia.

-As a high-ranking college, the University of Virginia makes for one of the best educational opportunities for any student looking to go to college in the United States.
-If you enjoy the Southern US and want to be a part of a community full of leaders willing to break barriers and advance knowledge, then UVA might just be the school for you!
+As a high-ranking college, the University of Virginia makes for one of the best educational opportunities for any student looking to go to college in the US.
+If you want to enjoy the Southern US and be part of a community of leaders willing to break barriers and advance knowledge, then UVA might just be the school for you!

 Follow all the steps in this guide, and you’ll know how to get into UVA, no sweat!
 Good luck with your application!